 We propose the following approach to be able to leverage WS.
 Let $D_{eval}$ be a small sample of documents from the data lake $\mathcal{D}$.
 We have the set of generated functions $F$ and LLM $\mathcal{F}$.

-\textit{Identifying function abstentions.} Our objective is to estimate the probability that an empty output from a function is an abstension.
-We propose to measure the fraction $e$ of the $D_{eval}$ documents for which $\mathcal{F}$ extracts a value.
+\textbf{Handling function abstentions.} To estimate the probability that an empty output from a function is an abstension, we propose to measure the fraction $e$ of the $D_{eval}$ documents for which $\mathcal{F}$ extracts a value.
 Intuitively, when $e$ is high, our prior should be that the attribute appears in a large fraction of documents, so we should assume functions are \textit{abstaining} when they output empty values.
 When $e$ is low, the attribute appears in few documents, so we should assume the functions are \textit{predicting} empty values.
 We can use $e$ to guide both our function evaluation and downstream aggregation.
-Note that it is possible for $\mathcal{F}$ to abstain or hallucinate values when they do not exist in the document, affecting the estimate of $e$.
+Note that it is possible for $\mathcal{F}$ to abstain or hallucinate values, affecting the estimate of $e$.